-Section 6.8 does not apply to Section 6.20, Title IX Sexual Harassment
+Section 6.8 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]

 6.8.1 Complaints.
 Except as may be provided in Section 6.6 or 6.20 of the Nevada System of Higher Education Code, all complaints alleging conduct prohibited by Section 6.2 of the Nevada System of Higher Education Code or by applicable stated prohibitions, policies, procedures, rules, regulations or bylaws of the System institutions shall be filed with the administrative officer.
 The complaint shall be in writing, shall be signed by the complainant and shall, to the extent reasonably possible, specify the date, time, place, person or persons involved and the circumstances of the alleged prohibited conduct, including the name or names of persons who may have witnessed the alleged prohibited conduct.